-Sierra College Senior Apartments is currently being processed through Design Review which will be a new 180 unit Senior affordable apartment project on the south side of Rocklin Road, just west of Havenhurst Circle.
+Sierra College Senior Apartments was recently approved in December 2022 which is expected to be a new 180 unit Senior affordable apartment project on the south side of Rocklin Road, just west of Havenhurst Circle.

 The elimination of prior ongoing funding sources by the state of California, such as Redevelopment, has severely limited the City's ability to participate in funding of affordable housing.
-Through a contract with the Roseville Housing Authority, the City was able to provide 112 Section 8 vouchers throughout PY 2021.
-Another 64 Section 8 vouchers were issued in Rocklin by the Placer County Housing Authority for a combined total of 176 Section 8 vouchers issued.
+Through a contract with the Roseville Housing Authority, the City was able to provide 120 Section 8 vouchers throughout PY 2022.
+Another 71 Section 8 vouchers were issued in Rocklin by the Placer County Housing Authority for a combined total of 191 Section 8 vouchers issued.